kristhayer11/alcohols-empire/content/recipes/plague-water.md

 ### 'A Singular Remedy Against Pestilence' ###

-The story behind the Plague Party, our modern cocktail, draws on two recipes for early remedies against severe illness: Plague Water, used to treat or prevent black plague, and [Aqua Mirabilis] (../bonus-material/), used as a miraculous cure for just about anything.
+The story behind the Plague Party, our modern cocktail, draws on two recipes for early remedies against severe illness: Plague Water, used to treat or prevent black plague, and [Aqua Mirabilis](/appendix), used as a miraculous cure for just about anything.
 By recreating these medicines and turning them into a cocktail, we explored the ways in which many modern spirits had their origins as medical treatments.\
 \

 {{< q-figure src="plaguedr.jpg"  class="is-pulled-right" caption="Thomas Bartholin, Plague doctor, *Thomæ Bartholini Historiarum anatomicarum rariorum,* Hafniae: Sumptibus P. Hauboldt: 1654.<br>[WHL] (https://bit.ly/2TXWKFF)" alt="Black and white illustration of a beak doctor, a man wearing long robes and a mask with crystal eyes and a long beak-like nose filled with perfumes."  >}}